“He cares for you,” she stammers. “And you care for him,”

 “Which one?” she growls.

-Tara rushes him, blowing dust from his hand, but the poisonous spray clings to the furry snout, protecting his princely face.
-A ruthless sword pushes into the druid’s stomach as distant mossy eyes savor the kill.
+Taran rushes the man, blowing dust from his hand, but the poisonous spray clings to that furry snout, protecting the bastard’s chiseled face.

 Somewhere above, the Lion’s roar echoes.